 The Danish Course will be offered in 2015 pending enough interested applicants.
 Dates for the course are not yet set but are likely to be in late June-July.

 Please contact Cynthia Lund at firstname.lastname@example.org immediately if you have interest in participating in the course this summer.

 The Danish-Kierkegaard Course at the Hong Kierkegaard Library is an intensive language course that is tailor-made for Kierkegaard scholars.
 The course provides a foundation of basic grammar, phonetics and linguistic structures for developing a good reading knowledge of Danish and explicitly incorporates Kierkegaard into the exercises.
 The course aims to give scholars an expanded knowledge of Kierkegaard’s Danish which will enable him/her to examine sentences and smaller passages in the original language and to check translations.

-The whole purpose of this course is based on the idea of giving scholars access to Kierkegaard in his original language as many subtleties are lost in translation.
+The course aims to give scholars access to Kierkegaard in his original language recognizing that many subtleties are lost in translation.
 However, learning a language is a time-consuming process and this course can only serve as an appetizer that hopes to nourish a desire to further explore Kierkegaard’s works in Danish.